Tax Justice & Poverty

 - If you are interested in the topics of our research, please join our Facebook Fanpage.

-- If your have views about issues of particular importance pertaining to this research, please contact us and tell us.
+- If your have views about issues of particular importance pertaining to this research, please tell us.

 - This project is entirely funded by donations and you imagine that personnel, consultancy and travel are expensive.
 If you want to support us financially, you are more than welcome.
 Please note that donations to us are tax deductible :-)